For an up-to-date weather forecast in Costa Rica, click here!

 A whole lot of Rain!

-Like most countries that sit inside the tropics, Costa Rica’s experiences a wet and a dry season instead of the spring, summer, autumn, winter pattern that you are probably used to.
-When planning a trip there, you will want to make sure that you know what the weather will be like, so you don’t end up disappointed.
+Like most tropical countries, Costa Rica has a wet and a dry season.
+When planning a trip here, you will want to make sure that you know what the weather will be like, so you don’t end up disappointed.
 While there are some benefits to visiting during the Costa Rica rain season, many visitors prefer to avoid this time of year.

 As the name suggests, generally you can expect much more rain during the wet season.
-As always with matters relating to the Costa Rican climate, there are however plenty of regional variations to this rule, however.
+However, there are regional variations to this rule.
 The other important thing to note is that, although there is an increase in precipitation, temperatures remain stable year round for the most part.

 When is the Costa Rica Rain Season?